iivic/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_products_overview.rst

 * Enrollment codes allow users to purchase bulk enrollments for a course.

+.. _Start ECommerce Service:

 ******************************
-Prepare to Create a Product
+Start the E-Commerce Service
 ******************************

-Before you create a product, complete the following steps to start the E-Commerce service on your site.
+Before you can create a product, you must start the E-Commerce service on your site.
+Follow these steps to start the E-Commerce service.

 #.
 In the ecommerce and LMS configuration files (``/edx/etc/ecommerce.yml`` and
    ``/edx/app/edxapp/lms.auth.json``, respectively), verify the following